shanny01/MoRS/README.md

 # MoRS (Multi-omics Risk Score)

 **MoRS** is a multi-omics integration method for improving polygenic risk prediction in the absence of individual-level omics data.
-This package contains two main function: step-MoRS, which integrates single-omics scores using stepwise regression, and Lasso-MoRS, which directly models all predicted features across omics layers using LASSO regression.
+This package contains two main functions: step-MoRS, which integrates single-omics scores using stepwise regression, and Lasso-MoRS, which directly models all predicted features across omics layers using LASSO regression.

 # Tutorial
 ## Getting Started